tazjin/kontemplate/docs/tips-and-tricks.md

             name: app-config
 ```

-Now if the `ConfigMap` object appears first in the resource files, `kubectl`
+Now any change to the `ConfigMap` - either by directly editing the yaml file or
-will apply the resources sequentially and the updated annotation will cause
+via a changed template variable - will cause the annotation to change,
-a rolling update of all relevant pods.
+triggering a rolling update of all relevant pods.

 ## direnv & pass